 What aspects of travel medical insurance are the most important?

-Travel professionals must pay attention to the following three aspects of any travel medical insurance coverage that comes with a credit card:
+Travel professionals must pay attention to the following aspects of any travel medical insurance coverage that comes with a credit card:

 - Ages covered.
 The older a person, the higher the possibility of unexpected medical issues, typically.
 This is why it is very important to understand if a credit card travel insurance comes with a maximum age cut off.
 In many cases, seniors older than 65 are not covered at all, but some cards offer coverage up to the age of 75.